Modern Slavery

 Servitude

-Although modern slavery is illegal everywhere, millions of people continue are forced to work in factories, fields, fisheries and mines.
-People are recruited and maintained in modern slavery by poverty, vulnerability, corruption, unethical business practices and systems that create the conditions and opportunities for coercive control and abuse.
+Although modern slavery is illegal everywhere, millions of people are forced to work in factories, fields, fisheries and mines.
+People are recruited and maintained in modern slavery by corruption, unethical business practices and system failures that do not adequately prevent or protect people.

 Modern Slavery in Australia

-An estimated 41,000 people are living in slavery-like conditions in Australia, according to the latest figures from the Global Slavery Index 2023.
+An estimated 41,000 people are living in slavery-like conditions in Australia, according to the Global Slavery Index 2023 with 16,100 estimated be in modern slavery in New South Wales (source: NWS Anti-slavery Commissioner).

 The most vulnerable are people without a visa, those who hold temporary visas, migrants and new arrivals.
-This includes people on sponsored employment visas that bond them to their employer, workers from the Pacific, international students, asylum seekers and women migrating for marriage.
+This includes people on sponsored employment visas that bond them to their employer, workers from the Pacific Islands, international students, asylum seekers and women migrating for marriage.
+People experiencing homeless, young people and people with a disability may also be at-risk.

-In January 2019 the Australian Government passed the Modern Slavery Act 2018 based on similar legislation in the UK.
+In January 2019 the Australian Government passed the Modern Slavery Act 2018.

 The Act requires entities based or operating in Australia, with annual consolidated revenue of more than $100 million, to report annually on the risks of modern slavery in their operations and supply chains, and actions they have taken to address those risks.
 Other entities based or operating in Australia may report voluntarily.

-Modern Slavery Statements (Reports) submitted by reporting entities can be accessed by the public on the Commonwealth Online Register of Modern Slavery Statements.
+Modern Slavery Statements submitted by reporting entities can be accessed by the public on the Commonwealth Modern Slavery Statements Register.

 All Australian companies and not-for-profits (‘entities’) captured by the Act must prepare an annual Modern Slavery Statement, including the Australian Government.
-These public documents should reflect the true level of modern slavery risk management within the reporting entity.
+These statements must address mandatory reporting criteria and be signed a senior responsible member of the entity.

 The New South Wales (NSW) Modern Slavery Act has established an Office of the Anti-slavery Commissioner in NSW, a strategic plan for NSW and guidance on reducing modern slavery in supply chains for NSW government agencies.